Lotto Powerball: One lucky player wins $13m

-One lucky Lotto player from Auckland has won $13 million in tonight's draw.
+One lucky Lotto player from Auckland has won $13 million in Saturday night's draw.

 The huge win includes $12m for Powerball, and $1m for Division One.
 The winning ticket was sold on MyLotto to a player from Auckland.